When you’re looking for a vocal method or a voice teacher, how do you choose the right one?

 Do the singers using the vocal method or studying with this teacher all sound like clones or do they have their own unique sound?
 This one is harder to determine unless you can hear the other singers in performance.
 An obvious example of this is traditional Opera.
 All Opera singers sound very similar, but of course this is quite intentional in that genre of music.
 There is a preconception of “beautiful voice” and Opera technique is designed to achieve that.

 While that is fine for Opera, it certainly is not in more contemporary styles of music where a uniquely identifiable vocal sound is not only desirable but often necessary.
 If all the singers of a particular teacher sound very similar that is a sure sign that the technique is based on a style and not on vocal anatomy basics of how the voice works.
-It is fine to add style on top of a good vocal method foundation, but not as a substitute for fundamental technique.
+It is fine to add style on top of a good vocal method foundation, but not as a substitute for good technique.
 The Jeannie Deva Vocal Method can be and has been used by every style of singer from Metal to Pop to Jazz and even Opera.
 A truly good vocal technique should work for any singing.

 Hope this helps you in your search for a good vocal teacher or technique.